 Fubo loses Warner Bros.
-Discovery channels after deal falls through
+Discovery channels after deal falls through [Update]

 Fubo has dropped its Warner Bros.
 Discovery (WBD) channels after failing to renegotiate with the media giant.
-This means that all of WBD’s networks, including Discovery, HGTV, Food Network and TLC, have been removed from the platform.
+This means that all of WBD’s networks, including Discovery, HGTV, Food Network and TLC, have been removed from the platform in the U.S.

 In a blog post, Fubo accused WBD of offering “above-market rates for its content” despite its efforts to “negotiate in good faith.”
 According to Fubo, this is an example of WBD’s “abuse of massive market power that ultimately limits consumer choice.”

-Note: Update: 01/05/2024 at 4:32pm ET — Updated with clarification that WBD’s content is only being removed from Fubo in the U.S., not in Canada.